jakir-ruet/database-learning/2-single-tbl-retrieving/README.md

 ### Welcome to Database Programming
 #### Practice 1
-- top
+- Top
-- distinct
+- Distinct
 - count
-- as
+- As
-- max
+- Max
-- min
+- Min
-- avg
+- Avg

 #### Practice 2
 - =
 - <>
 - <,>
+- And
+- Or
-- and
+- Like
-- or
+- Null
-- like
+- Not Null
-- null
+- In

+#### Practice 3
-- not null
+- Group By
-- in
+- Order By